georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 Here is an example of using `GenerateExtension` to create four lines.
 We do not need to write any code to deal with layers.
 The example below creates a new `lines` layer and adds new elements to the layer.
+This is determined by the two class variables `container_label` and `container_layer`.

 ```python
 import inkex